jhudsl/tidyversecourse/docs/05-prediction.md

 This is also indicated by the `complete_rate` variable (or missing/number of observations).

-In our data set, it looks like our data do not contain any missing data.
+In our dataset, it looks like our data do not contain any missing data.

 Also notice how the function provides separate tables of summary statistics for each data type: character, factor and numeric.